SinisterLight/sinisterlight.github.com/content/post/economy-of-scalable-engineering.md

 DisableComments: false
 ---

 *Last 5 years, I have been busy building Gojek, seeing this rocket ship grow from 10 million to 10 billion.
 Gojek is an South-east Asian superapp, with an army of products, the biggest ones being Transport, Food and Pay.
-In my time there, I kept moving teams and products building several of those Ground up by leading their engineering and product.
+In my time there, I kept moving teams and products building several of those ground up by leading their engineering and product.
 I was also part of the CTO office, looking after the overall Engineering function and India office.*

 *I wrote the following note sometime in the middle of 2018, after working on a barrage of problems at Gojek.
 Each of those problems were critical in nature but each of them also revealed deeper patterns of problems.
 Hence, I was building the “Kernel” team (Codename for Gojek’s Engineering platform), and thus wrote this vision doc, to keep guiding me and the team on what we were working towards.
 Today 2 years later, almost all of the items on the list are yet to be achieved.
 But the direction still holds true, it keeps guiding us and serves its purpose.*